 - Find the right boards.
 There are a couple of things that you must remember when finding group boards to join.
 First, it should be within your niche.
 Finally, pick group boards with less than 100 collaborators (50-20 is a great number).

 - Join boards with like-minded collaborators.
 The reason why it’s best to find specific group boards in your niche is that you get to collaborate with like-minded people.
 This is a good way to generate targeted traffic towards your own pins.

 - Ask to join.
 Once you’ve searched the right boards you’d want to join, it’s time to connect with the board owner.
 Make sure to follow the board owners so you can send them a message and get invited to their boards.
 Send a friendly message to the board owners, through Pinterest and email, asking them to get invited to their boards.

 To promote your posts or blog on Pinterest, you need to create pins for your posts.
-These pins (or graphics) will serve as a bridge for users to get to your blog.
+These pins (or graphics) will serve as a bridge for users to get to your blog or blog post.

 Since Pinterest is a visual search engine, you want click-worthy pins that stand out on Pinterest so more users want to click your pins, save or share your pins.
 I know my pins are still not the best pins out there, but I’ve definitely improved my graphic design skills as I created more and more pins.

 Now you don’t have to be a professional graphic designer to create beautiful pins and you don’t have to pay to get started.
 There are a few sites or tools you can use for creating your pins, but I do mine on Canva.
 It’s FREE and absolutely beginner-friendly.

 Canva offers a lot of FREE templates as well as tons of FREE images and vectors too to help you customize your pins to your liking and branding.